 Position: sunny open spot; light shade from hot midday/afternoon sun will reduce leaf scorch.

 Flowering: “flowers” made up of coloured bracts surrounding a cluster of insignificant flowers; colours from white through pink to crimson.

 Feeding: use a long-term controlled-release fertiliser; supplement with liquid food from spring to autumn

 Watering: keep moist, but not wet.

-Poinsettia comes from Mexico and enjoys a warm temperate to sub-tropical climate.
+Poinsettia comes from Mexico and enjoys a warm temperate, sub-tropical or tropical climate.
 It is a succulent, although its leaves are not typically fleshy.
 They are mid-green and occasionally tinged with red.
-The plant’s stems may also sometimes be red.
+The plant's stems may also sometimes be red.

 Poinsettia exudes a milky sap when its stems are cut or damaged.
 Avoid skin contact, as the sap can cause irritation in some people.

 In the garden, plants may grow to 4m tall and will need regular pruning to keep them within bounds.
 There are also many dwarf varieties available that grow to only 1–2m.